Djpandas2098/SwordStorm-Commands/README.md

 ## Press ` to access the command line

-## Dont forget to do ":" before every command.
+## Don’t forget to do ":" before every command.

 ---